gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 To manufacture a board, send the files in [ips20_gerber/](ips20_gerber/) to a PCB manufacturer.

 The file [ips20_bill_of_materials.txt](ips20_bill_of_materials.txt) lists the parts required.

+### KiCad vs Gerbers

+Boards for Gerber files were fabricated and tested.

+KiCad files should be identical, but there is a small probability they do not match what was fabricated and tested.